Eleanor McMain

-Eleanor McMain (1868–1934) was an American settlement house worker and progressive reformer in early-20th-century New Orleans.
+Eleanor Laura McMain (March 2, 1868 – May 12, 1934) was an American settlement house worker and progressive reformer.
 McMain served as head resident of Kingsley House, the largest and most influential settlement house in the American South, transforming Kingsley House into a focal point of progressive movements in the New Orleans area.
-Additionally she furthered women's causes at a time of suffrage.
+Additionally, she furthered women's causes at a time of suffrage.

 Early life and education

-Of Scottish-Irish Protestant heritage, Eleanor Laura McMain was born on March 2, 1868, on a farm in East Baton Rouge Parish, Louisiana, along the Amite River, 17 miles from Baton Rouge, Louisiana.
+Of Scottish-Irish Protestant heritage, McMain was born on March 2, 1868, on a farm in East Baton Rouge Parish, Louisiana, along the Amite River, 17 miles from Baton Rouge, Louisiana.
 Her parents were Jacob West McMain and Jane Josephine McMain (née Walsh).
 She was known as "Nellie" to family and friends during her youth.
 As a young girl, the family relocated to Baton Rouge so that her father could serve in administrative posts at Louisiana State University.
-The family homestead later became the site of Our Lady of the Lake Sanitarium.
+The family's homestead later became the site of Our Lady of the Lake Sanitarium.
 Her family valued education and provided young McMain with a private school education.
 Her parents raised her as an Episcopalian.
 McMain briefly served as a teacher in Baton Rouge before subsequently relocating to New Orleans to further her training at the Free Kindergarten Association, an Episcopal sponsored effort to provide innovations in pre-school education.
 The training school of the Free Kindergarten Association combined with the Trinity Church Mission to form Kingsley House.

 Career

-In 1900 shortly after Kingsley House formed, McMain was appointed director of Kingsley House, a settlement house dedicated to improving integration of poor people into society.
+In 1900, shortly after Kingsley House formed, McMain was appointed director of Kingsley House, a settlement house dedicated to improving integration of poor people into society.
 It was then located in the Irish Channel section of New Orleans at 1600 Constance Street.
 Community activist Jane Addams visited New Orleans in 1900, and, so as to prepare for her new role, McMain studied at Addams's two Chicago settlement houses, Hull House and Chicago Center.

 Kingsley House progressed rapidly under McMain's leadership.
 By 1902, McMain reorganized Kingsley House on a nonsectarian basis, and it thereby went from being Episcopalian to having Roman Catholic and Jewish representation on their board.
 During her tenure, Kingsley House became a community center with a medical clinic, a kindergarten, an adult night school, a library, and the first vocational school in New Orleans.
 It additionally became a social center with concerts, dances, athletic events, and organized recreation for children.
 For the vocational school, McMain arranged for use of a building operated by the Orleans Parish School Board.
 She also established the first public playground in the city of New Orleans.

 Self-help and cooperation were among the guiding principles instituted by McMain at Kingsley House.
 She gave the residents slogans to live by: